 Flexible Work Schedules

 Cancer treatment often involves frequent medical appointments, which can disrupt a traditional 9-to-5 schedule.
+A cancer patient undergoing testicular cancer care treatments such as radiation therapy or chemotherapy at a cancer center is provided flexibility in their schedule to properly treat their disease.
 Flexible work schedules allow employees to attend appointments without sacrificing their job responsibilities.
 This could include modified start and end times, compressed workweeks, or the ability to telecommute.

 Modified Duties

 Some treatments may limit physical abilities, necessitating adjustments in job duties.
+Side effects of radiation therapy, surgery, and other treatments may leave patients fatigued during their cancer journey, limiting the amount of physical labor they can complete.
 Employers can reassign certain tasks or provide assistance with physically demanding activities.
 This ensures that the employee can continue to be productive without compromising their health.

 Leave of Absence

-In some cases, a leave of absence may be the best accommodation.
-This can be taken intermittently, allowing the employee to take time off as needed for treatments and recovery, or as a continuous block of time to focus on health.
+In some cases, a leave of absence may be the best accommodation depending on how extreme the cancer type is.
+If the cancer cells have spread to the surrounding tissue, more extreme treatment for prostate, lymph node, or blood cancer may be needed.
+This leave of absence can be taken intermittently, allowing the employee to take time off as needed for navigating testicular cancer treatment and recovery, or as a continuous block of time to focus on health.

 Work-from-Home Options